SweetLikeTwinkie/credfinder-linux/README.md

 - **CSV**: Spreadsheet-friendly format
 - **Console**: Real-time output

+---

 ## OPSEC Considerations

 - Minimal logging in OPSEC mode
 - No network calls unless explicitly configured
 - Clean exit without traces
-- Configurable file permissions
+- Configurable file and directory permissions

+---

 ## License

-MIT License - see LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

 ## Contributing